Alexiush/weak-causality-and-causal-disposition-in-images/README.md

 ## Prior empirical studies
 In [Exploiting causality signals in medical images: A pilot study with empirical results (Carloni, Colantonio)](https://www.sciencedirect.com/science/article/pii/S0957417424002987) CA-CNN was implemented and tested on practice.
-The study confirmed that there is a notable uplifts in model performance and interpretability after going causal.
+The study confirmed that there are notable uplifts in model performance and interpretability after going causal.
 New method for causal aggregation was presented to address the problem with heterogeneity of concatenated features, it was named `Mulcat` as it multiplied the features by the weight based on asymetries favoring the feature and only then concatenated them.